 A chemical compound present in turmeric, curcumin has become the focus of research for its antioxidant and anti-inflammatory potential.
 In some patients with psoriasis, oral curcumin supplements have been associated with lower levels of an inflammatory cytokine, while topical turmeric treatments appear to help clear psoriasis lesions.

 Cooking with more turmeric could have similar positive effects, and the spice makes an easy addition to rice dishes, smoothies, and roasted vegetables.
-If you’re planning on eating more turmeric with your meals, it’s suggested that you ingest black pepper at the same time, which will boost how much curcumin is actually absorbed by the body.
+If you’re planning on eating more turmeric with your meals, it’s required that you ingest black pepper at the same time, which will boost how much curcumin is actually absorbed by the body.
+Or find curcumin that has bioperine in it, which is the relevant black pepper oil that makes it useful.

 7. Stress Management